bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/buttons-and-elements/default.md

 **Continue shopping URL**: You can choose whether you have to apply the continue shopping URL on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.

+**Product Owner Name in Cart**: You can choose whether to show product seller or product manufacture name in cart.

 **Show 'Whats in box'**: Choose whether you want the 'Whats in box' information of products to display in front end.

 **Number of stores column**: Choose number of columns in store listing view.